 2 | Hiking the Superior Hiking Trail.

-This 306 mile hiking trail traces the ridgeline overlooking Lake Superior all the way from the border of Canada to Wisconsin.
-This trail has everything including waterfalls, stream crossings, mountains (yes, mountains), lakes, and loads of wildlife.
+Love hiking?
+This 300+ mile hiking trail traces the ridgeline overlooking Lake Superior all the way from the border of Canada to Wisconsin and is one of the best Minnesota adventures.
+The Superior Hiking Trail has everything including waterfalls, stream crossings, mountains (yes, mountains), lakes, and loads of wildlife.
 If that’s not enough to love, it’s also a designated footpath for hikers only!
 No motorized vehicles or bicycles are allowed on the trail.

 3 | Exploring Voyageurs National Park by canoe or houseboat.

-I continue to be surprised by how many people don’t know that there is a national park in Minnesota!
+I continue to be surprised by how many people don’t know that there are several national parks in Minnesota!
 It’s a seriously well kept secret.

 Established in 1975, Voyageurs National Park is located along the Canadian border near International Falls.
 Over one third of the park is accessible only by boat, making it one of the most unique US National Parks.

 While you can stay in a lodge along the outskirts of the park, the real adventure is only accessed by paddling yourself or navigating a houseboat into the more remote areas of the park.
 Here are my tips on things to know before renting a houseboat in Voyageurs National Park.

 If you want a break from the water, explore the 27 miles of hiking trails, petroglyphs, waterfalls, and wildlife.

 Pro Tip: This is black bear country, so have a bear safety plan when you explore the park.

 4 | Ice climbing frozen waterfalls in Winona.